SimonSchirber/UWBWebsite/docs/report.md

   Figure 4: Graph of IMU localization experiment [3]
 </p>

-This data is very impressive and lends some support to the feasibility of doing human localiztion with IMU data but it relied on several crucial assumptions.
+This data is very impressive and lends some support to the feasibility of doing human localiztion with IMU data, but they relied on several crucial assumptions.
 The assumptions made by this group was that the subject have the IMU sensor attached at the belt and that the subject always be moving forward.
 For this project, the user must be allowed to wave their smartphone around the room to point at smart devices and so the assumption of having the IMU be fixed on the body was simply not feasible.
-Allowing the user to wave the smartphone around introduces far too much noise in the reading the come up with any useful data to predict position from the IMU data.
+Allowing the user to wave the smartphone around introduces far too much noise in the readings to extract any useful data to predict position from the IMU data.

 # 3. Technical Approach

 ## Hardware